jsngn/steam-machine-learning/README.md

 A machine learning project using data about 27,000 Steam games.

+The objective is to predict whether a game has many/few ratings based on its other attributes.

 I started this project because I wanted to try a binary classification problem with all binarized data.

+# Jupyter Notebooks

+[steam_clean_data.ipynb](steam_clean_data.ipynb): prepares data to be fed into the models

+[steam_models.ipynb](steam_models.ipynb): evaluates a handful of models then tunes RFC

 # Data Sources